8th January, 2026

 A policy will only be effective if you and your staff follow it and review it regularly.

 Your business will also evolve and change.
 You might add new products and services.
-New technologies and procedures may get introduced.
+New technologies and procedures may be introduced.
 Your team might grow or shrink.
 You might outsource or insource certain requirements.
-Your policy will need to cover these changes and any new arrangements or responsibilities you have to keep people safe.

 How often should a health and safety policy be reviewed?

-Now we know why we need to update our policy, you should regularly review it to see if and when it needs to be updated.
-Your health and safety policy must be kept:
+Now we know why we need to update our policy; you should regularly review it to see if and when it needs to be updated.

 1. Up to date with current regulations